vmware/vic-product/docs/user_doc/vic_vsphere_admin/image_store.md

 <pre>--storage-quota 500</pre>

-### Container VM Limit <a id="container-limit"></a>

-To prevent a VCH from using too many resources, you can set a limit on the number of container VMs that the VCH can host.
-You might need to set this limit to prevent a VCH from exhausting the pool of available IP addresses, especially if multiple VCHs share a subnet for container networks.
-The limit applies to all container VMs that are deployed to the VCH, not just to running container VMs.
-When the limit is reached, attempts to deploy more container VMs to the VCH fail with an error message, until the appropriate number of container VMs has been deleted.
-If a user deploys a number of container VMs concurrently, the first container VMs to start will deploy successfully, until the limit is reached.
-The remaining container VMs will not start until other container VMs have been deleted.

-**NOTE**: This option is available in vSphere Integrated Containers 1.5.2 and later.

-#### Create VCH Wizard

-This option is not available in the Create VCH wizard

-#### vic-machine Option

-`--containers`, no short name

-Specify an integer.
-If not specified, or if you specify `0`, `vic-machine create` does not set a maximum limit on the number of container VMs that the VCH can host.

-<pre>--containers 100</pre>

 ## What to Do Next <a id="whatnext"></a>

 If you are using the Create Virtual Container Host wizard, scroll down the page to specify [Volume Datastores](volume_stores.md).

 ## Example `vic-machine` Commmand <a id="example"></a>

-This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store,  limits the amount of space that the VCH can use to 500GB, and limits the number of container VMs that can exist in the VCH to 150.
+This example `vic-machine create` command deploys a VCH that uses the folder `vch1_images` in `datastore1` as the image store and  limits the amount of space that the VCH can use to 500GB.

 <pre>vic-machine-<i>operating_system</i> create
 --target 'Administrator@vsphere.local':<i>password</i>@<i>vcenter_server_address</i>/dc1